Azure/batch-shipyard/docs/02-batch-shipyard-usage.md

 jobs specified in the jobs configuration file.
 * `termjobs`: terminate jobs as specified in the jobs configuration file.
 * `deljobs`: delete jobs as specified in the jobs configuration file.
+* `delcleanmijobs`: delete jobs used to clean up multi-instance jobs.
 * `delalljobs`: delete all jobs under the Batch Account.
 * `delpool`: delete pool as specified in the pool configuration file.
 * `grls`: get remote login settings as specified in the pool configuration file.
+* `streamfile`: stream a file from a live compute node.
 * `clearstorage`: clear storage containers as specified in the configuration files.
 * `delstorage`: delete storage containers as specified in the configuration